norcams/iaas/docs/security/management.rst

 overall security plan.

 ``[PASS]`` **Backup procedure and policy**
-  We do not take backup of anything (yet).
+  We do not take regular, incremental backups.
+Important data are replicated within the NREC infrastructure to mitigate information loss.

 Security auditing tools
 ~~~~~~~~~~~~~~~~~~~~~~~